Click on talk titles for details

 More than three men in a boat: the rise and fall of Pleasure Boating on the Thames

-The Victorian period is often described as the ‘golden age of the Thames’, as it was during this time that the river was transformed into a vast conduit of leisure.
+The late Victorian period is often described as the ‘golden age of the Thames’, as it was during this time that the river was transformed into a vast conduit of leisure.
 It was the era of steam launch trips, Venetian fairs, regattas, picnics, carnivals and ‘three men in a boat’.
 This talk covers more than 150 years of pleasure boating and shows why some common perceptions about the river’s history are misleading.

 The gender agenda: the British suffrage movement